ManeRomero/EMHSSTACK/README.md

  # NEXT STEPS
 Of course, this project was deprecated, by now.
 One of the biggest things to do is to create a GET-POST multi image reader, and get the stored objects with image arrays.
 From Oct to Dec 2018, time when I didnt know about github!
 That was a darkly time, with some 'index_25.html' or the real 'indexDEF.html', for real.
 Git and Github are amazing!

+EY!
+By obvious reasons, the .env file has not been pushed.
+This uses CLOUDINARY API as storage.
+Of course, feel free to edit, but u'll need some settings to make this properly work.